jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 Creating a force field with C or FORTRAN
 ----------------------------------------

-Evaluation of the forces will typically be the most time consuming part of your simulation.
-If you are running pyretis with internal engines, there can be a lot to gain by implementing the force evaluation in C or FORTRAN.
+Evaluation of the forces will typically be the most time-consuming part of your simulation.
+If you are running |pyretis| with internal engines, there can be a lot to gain by implementing the force evaluation in C or FORTRAN.
-In this section we will give a short example on how this can be done.
+In this section, we will give a short example of how this can be done.
 The approach is similar to the :ref:`approach for the engine <examples-external-vvE>`, and we will do the following: